darkxeno/js-code-test/README.frontend.md

 - The UI prevents invalid moves (2 points)
 - Functional oriented code (3 points)
 - Proper CSS styling (3 points)
+- Last player move can be undone / reverted (4 points)
 - The CPU player should be able to tie or win always (5 points)
 - Only changed board elements are rendered (6 points)